ElvishElvis/ElvishElvis.github.io/index.md

 ## <a name = "Results" />Results & Impact:
 In this project, our group successfuly integrated a racing track simulation using the Gazebo Simulator that mirrors a real-life track.
 By using the depth camera and lidar navigation sensors, we were able to implement two path planning and obstacle avoidance algorithms in A* and RRT* inside the simulated track.
 The performance of these algorithms were tested based on different metrics, and these algorithms were also able to visualize their performance on real-life racing track images.
 We also implemented an interactive interface that will allow the user to control the vehicle and view significant sensory information obtained from the vehicle during autonomous navigation while also allowing the user to move the vehicle from its initial position to the final desination with a press of a button.
-This was achieved by displaying different real-time sensory data, creating a platform for the user to montor the path planning algorithm, and thus allowing the user to autonomously navigate the vehicle with ease.
+This was achieved by displaying different real-time sensory data and creating a platform for the user to montor the path planning algorithm.
+The significant impact of the visualizations and interactive interface is that they serve as tools to help users improve model testing, debugging unexpected behavior, and build upon existing autonomous navigation models.

 ## <a name = "Conclusion" />Conclusion:
+Our goal for this project was to create visualizations and an interactive interface that serves the users in enhancing model testing, debugging unexpected behavior, and providing a tool to build upon exisitng navigation models.
+The results were highlighted, but for more details, please visit this [repository](https://github.com/dannyluo12/Autonomous_robot_data_visualization_and_interface) to learn more and run the project.  <br/>

 Future improvements to the interactive interface currently include optimizing visualizations to be more clear, subscribe to more nodes to receive more input data, and test potential latency with larger datasets or streams of data.
 Currently, several plots and tools on the interactive interface contain data that is self generated on a small scale, often referred to as ‘dummy data’.
 Future ambitions include implementing the interface with more advanced datasets and streams of live input data.